29next/developer-docs/docs/apps/guides/fulfillment-service.md

 ### Rejecting Cancellation Requests
 If an fulfillment order is too far along in fulfillment processing, fulfillment service partners can reject cancellation requests.

-To `reject` a cancellation request, send a request to the [Cancellation Request Reject API](http://localhost:3000/docs/api/admin/reference/#tag/fulfillment/operation/cancellationRequestReject)
+To `reject` a cancellation request, send a request to the [Cancellation Request Reject API](/docs/api/admin/reference/#tag/fulfillment/operation/cancellationRequestReject).
+If you include a message, it will show in the order timeline events for the merchant to see.

 ```json title="Example Cancellation Reject Request"